Sri Lanka Travel Guide

 Another thing we liked – without sounding like a typical Brits abroad – Sri Lanka is one of the only countries outside of home where you should definitely drink the tea because it's exceptional.

 Lastly, bear in mind that alcohol and meat are not usually available on religious holidays and that you can be fined if you ignore instructions about not drinking or smoking in certain public areas.

-- Elephants - many people travel to Sri Lanka to get up close with the elephants and though there are a number of sanctuary's you can see them at if you want to spot them in the wild you need to head to Udawalawe or Minneriya National Park.
-Tours can be easily arranged through your hotel, but we did ours at the park when we arrived on the day.
-It cost us LKR 4000 (about £15) to hire a driver and his jeep, and then an additional LKR 13000 (that's roughly £50) per person to enter the national park.
-We did this privately so you might be able to save money by going with a tour.
+Many people travel to Sri Lanka to get up close with the elephants and though there are a number of sanctuaries you can see them at if you want to spot them in the wild you need to head to Udawalawe or Minneriya National Park.
+Tours can be easily arranged through your hotel, but you can do it at the park on the day as well.

-- Turtles - there are 5 different species of turtle in Sri Lanka - Leatherback, Olive Ridley, Loggerhead, Hawksbill and Green.
+There are 5 different species of turtle in Sri Lanka - leatherback, Olive Ridley, loggerhead, hawksbill and green.
 There are a number of conservation projects to help ensure their survival.

 Not to be confused with sloths, sloth bears are a bear species that are unique to the Indian Subcontinent.
 They eat mostly termites and fruit and if you visit at the right time of year you might be lucky enough to see them carrying a cub on their back.Top